movement arts

 wonder through rigor

-Seen by millions in various formats, including film, commercial, and social media, my work has been presented on Great Performances/PBS, the David Letterman show, 20/20, Good Morning America, and CBS Sunday Morning, among others.
-It has also been featured in many national publications, including the Smithsonian Magazine, LIFE, and The New York Times Magazine.
-My current offerings include choreography and performance, experiential education, informal consulting, and public speaking, drawing on three decades of creation and performance experience to find fresh ways to inspire and connect us through movement and rigor.
+My work has been seen live by thousands and digitally by millions through film, broadcast, and social media.
+It has been featured on Great Performances/PBS, the David Letterman show, 20/20, Good Morning America, and CBS Sunday Morning, and in publications including the Smithsonian Magazine, LIFE, and The New York Times.
+My current offerings include choreography and performance, experiential education, consulting, and public speaking, drawing on three decades of creation and performance experience to find fresh ways to inspire and connect us through movement and rigor.

 “Amelia not only creates riveting, internationally-acclaimed dance works that literally defy gravity, she also works in the field to help others advance.”